We are a global hub for virtual training and networking in stroke recovery.

 - Our CanStroke Recovery platform is the only pre-clinical to clinical trials platform in Canada focused on stroke recovery and involving research centres from coast to coast.
 It tests approaches, therapies, therapeutics and technologies to improve recovery from stroke.

-- We commissioned and released a first-ever national report in 2015 on the prevalence of stroke disability, published in the journal Stroke.
+- We commissioned and released a first-ever national report on the prevalence of stroke disability, published in the journal Stroke.
 This report quantifies the number of people living with stroke as well as the growing impact.

 - We piloted six tele-rehabilitation projects across the country to connect rural, remote and Indigenous communities with therapists in larger centres.
 A toolkit and lessons-learned are being developed from this national initiative.